Can you pay a credit card with another credit card?

 Late or forgotten credit card payments can happen to anyone.
 But payment history is an important part of your credit scores, so late or missed payments can have a negative impact on them.

-Learn a few tips about how you use credit cards responsibly
+Learn a few tips about how to use credit cards responsibly.

-Paying a credit card with a credit card in a nutshell
+Key takeaways: Paying a credit card with a credit card

 You typically can’t pay your credit card statement using another credit card.
 If you’re considering a balance transfer or cash advance, it’s a good idea to consider what additional fees may be involved before pursuing them.

-If you’re looking for ways to consolidate your credit card debt and are interested in a balance transfer, there are a few balance transfer credit cards from Capital One that you might consider.
+If you’re looking for ways to consolidate your credit card debt and are interested in a balance transfer, consider comparing credit cards from Capital One and see what you might get pre-approved for before applying.
+The pre-approval process is quick and won’t impact your credit scores.